alphagov/paas-tech-docs/source/documentation/getting_started/before_you_start.md

 ## PaaS requirements

-To be hosted by Government PaaS, your application must:
+To be hosted by GOV.UK PaaS, your application must:

 * follow the [twelve-factor application](http://12factor.net/) principles (described in more detail below) - this will be the case if your app was written to be deployed to another PaaS like Heroku
 * not require any backing service apart from a database (currently the only service available is PostgreSQL)
-* not carry data at SECRET or above (this is currently out of scope for Government PaaS)
+* not carry data at SECRET or above (this is currently out of scope for GOV.UK PaaS)
-* be written in a language supported by the [default Cloud Foundry buildpacks](http://docs.cloudfoundry.org/buildpacks/) [external link]:
+* be written in one of these languages:
     * Go
     * Nodejs
     * Java
     * PHP
     * Python
     * Ruby
-    * or be a static HTML/CSS/Javascript site
+    * or be a static HTML/CSS/Javascript site or compiled binary

-Buildpacks provide runtime and framework support for your application.
+[Cloud Foundry buildpacks](https://docs.cloudfoundry.org/buildpacks/) provide runtime and framework support for your application.
 For most languages, you will need to provide configuration files to describe your app's dependencies.
 Note that most buildpacks will support a limited range of versions of the language.

 ### 12-factor application principles
 These principles were formulated by Adam Wiggins, the cofounder of the [Heroku](https://www.heroku.com/) platform.
 They outline practices for modern apps to follow during development to make them scalable and easy to deploy.
-Your app must follow these practices to work on the Cloud Foundry technology which is used by the Government PaaS.
+Your app must follow these practices to work on the Cloud Foundry technology which is used by GOV.UK PaaS.

-We have summarised the practices in the table below, and noted the relevance of each principle to the Government PaaS.
+We have summarised the practices in the table below, and noted the relevance of each principle to GOV.UK PaaS.

 Visit the [12factor.net website](http://12factor.net/) to further ensure your application supports these practices.